 - DUI conviction.
 Even on a first offense, insurance companies consider DUIs to be a major risk.

 - Fraudulent claims.
-Often grounds for cancellation, making fraudulent claims is definitely a reason for non-renewal of your policy.
+Often grounds for cancellation, making fraudulent claims is definitely a reason for the non-renewal of your policy.

 - Too many at-fault claims.
 If you were found to be at fault for more than two accidents in a three-year period, you will likely be dropped as being too much of a risk.

 - Too many claims.
 Even if you were not found to be at fault, if you file multiple claims for property damage or medical payments in a policy period, your policy will be considered for non-renewal.
-It’s hard to say how many is too many, but you should make every attempt to avoid filing a claim.
+It’s hard to say how many are too many, but you should make every attempt to avoid filing a claim.

 Insurance companies are in the business of making money, not showing sympathy.
 Even if the auto accidents are not your fault, if you are involved in them frequently and make claims, you will be considered too risky to cover.
 Consider not filing a claim if you are in a minor accident and you can afford the repair of your car.
 This could protect you if you later need to file a large claim for a serious accident.